 Intel Compute Stick

 Intel Compute Stick is available with online retailers for some time now.
 Its small size makes it useful for people with limited office space and it’s a good replacement for their old outdated computer.
-Powered by Windows 8.1, it will also get free windows 10 upgrade on July 29 2015 like other windows 8 devices which will be offered upgrade on that date.
+Powered by Windows 8.1, it will also get free windows 10 upgrade on July 29 2015 like other windows 8 devices that will be offered an upgrade on that date.

-During the first installation, it will install Windows and once it is done, it is mostly plug and play.
+During the first installation, it will install Windows and once it is done, it is mostly plug-and-play.
 It is a fully functional Windows computer.
-Simply attach a bluetooth keyboard and mouse and you need nothing else to run Windows on your monitor or HDTV.
+Simply attach a Bluetooth keyboard and mouse and you need nothing else to run Windows on your monitor or HDTV.

-The device connects via HDMI to the TV, and features Intel HD Graphics for a vibrant viewing experience.
+The device connects via HDMI to the TV and features Intel HD Graphics for a vibrant viewing experience.
 It has 1 USB 2.0 slot, which is a limitation in case you want to attach many USB accessories, in which case you need a USB port hub.
 It draws power from the MicroUSB slot (and not HDMI which you might expect) which needs to be connected to a power supply.
 It has Bluetooth 4 and Wifi support as well.

 Rise of Computers-on-Sticks

 A new change is happening which will radically change the PC market.
 Windows is moving to the stick size and the days of the bulky desktop are soon going to be over.
 Who thought the computer can now be put in your pocket?